boxside/boxside/README.md

 ### Hi there,Welcome to my Profile 👋

-- 🔭 I’m a freshgraduated with engineering background
+- 🔭 I’m currently work Big Data Project in Banking company as Big Data Engineer
 - 🌱 I’m currently learning Python , SQL, Tableau and Excel
 - 👯 I’m looking to collaborate on Data Science Project
 - 🤔 I’m looking for help with Data Science and Machine Learning